-It is possible to lock/unlock all doors, turn on the interior lights and puddle lights (if so equipped), and activate the panic alarm by using the keyfob from outside the vehicle.
+It is possible to lock/unlock all doors, turn on the interior lights and activate the panic alarm by using the keyfob from outside the vehicle.

 Some settings for the keyfob, such as horn beep, can be adjusted.
-For vehicles without navigation system, refer to "Silencing the horn beep feature" in this section.
-For vehicles with navigation system, refer to "Vehicle electronic systems" in the "Display screen, heater, air conditioner, audio and phone systems" section in this manual.
+For more information refer to "Silencing the horn beep feature" in this section.